 This webinar will take place from 9 a.m. to 11:15 a.m.
 April 23 and will be presented by Roberta Rook, licensed clinical professional counselor, and Casey Dressel, licensed clinical social worker, both with Chesapeake Life Center.

-The Maryland Board of Social Work Examiners certifies that this program meets the criteria for 2.0 credit hours of Category 1 continuing education for Social Workers in Maryland.
-An application has been sent for approval to the Maryland Board of Professional Counselors and Therapists so that this program can be certified as meeting the criteria for 2.0 credit hours of Category A continuing education for Counselors and Therapists in Maryland.
+The Maryland Board of Professional Counselors and Therapists certifies that this program meets the criteria for 2.0 credit hours of Category A continuing education for Counselors and Therapists in Maryland..

 About the presenters: